Vertispan/HtmlUnit/js/README.txt

 Main customizations:
-- Function.arguments should always exist (can be detected by arguments.callee.arguments).
+- Function.arguments should always exist (can be detected by arguments.callee.arguments): fixed in Global.allocateArguments() and FunctionNode.needsArguments()
+- Handle return statements outside function: fixed in Parser.returnStatement()